saferpay/sndbx/texts/css_iframe.md

 ```

 >
-**Tip:** Most modern browsers include tools that simplify designing with CSS.
+><i class="glyphicon glyphicon-hand-right"></i> **Tip:** Most modern browsers include tools that simplify designing with CSS.
 CSS can thus be edited directly in the browser, and the results can be observed.
 >

 * Example for Chrome browser: